-Among the remarkable developments in contemporary culture has been the convergence of practices that once unambiguously belonged to art or design but which today happily share methods, means and concerns.
+One of the remarkable developments in contemporary culture is the convergence of practices that once unambiguously belonged to either art or design, but which today share methods, means and concerns.

-Of particular importance are practices that seek to engage with the public and social realm—physical or virtual—with a view to shaping and transforming human action and historical experience.
-The phrase “spatial practice”—once a term of idiosyncrasy that applied to the margins of architectural activism—has become a confident and widely-used term to describe a variety of architectural and artistic engagements with the city and society and with aesthetic practice in general.
+Of particular importance are practices that seek to engage with the public and social realm.
+The phrase “spatial practice” has become a widely-used term to describe a variety of architectural and artistic engagements with the city, society and with aesthetic practice in general.
 In many ways it defines the new and moving boundary of the design discipline.

-The MDes program in Art, Design, and the Public Domain seeks creative and ambitious individuals from all backgrounds and academic disciplines with a keen interest in contemporary issues of urban, historical, aesthetic and technological culture, and with a predilection for intervention, exhibition and public work.
-This program also seeks practicing architects, artists, filmmakers and cultural producers wishing to ‘switch gears’ and develop a practice of creative and imaginative speculation, or art-related work, with an emphasis on sophisticated thinking, advanced fabrication methodologies and techniques, and social and aesthetic engagement.
+The MDes program in Art, Design, and the Public Domain seeks creative and ambitious individuals from all backgrounds and academic disciplines with a keen interest in contemporary urban, aesthetic, political and technological culture with a predilection for intervention, exhibition, and public work.
+This program also seeks practicing architects, artists, filmmakers and cultural producers wishing to ‘switch gears’ and develop art-related work, with an emphasis on sophisticated thinking, advanced fabrication methodologies and techniques, and aesthetic and social engagement.

-This program is designed to both accommodate graduated MFAs as well as to serve in lieu of a traditional MFA program in an orthodox art academy.
+This program is designed to both accommodate graduated MFAs or serve in lieu of a traditional MFA program in an orthodox art academy.
 The GSD has a wide variety of assets in cultural theory, applied computation, fabrication, art-related practice and speculative design.
-The GSD also shares links with Visual and Environmental Studies, film and literature departments, and innovative new collaborations with international programs in the political and experimental arts.
+The GSD also shares links with the departments of Visual and Environmental Studies, Film and Literature, and has innovative new collaborations with international programs in the political and experimental arts.
 The program strongly welcomes unconventional proposals for study that address emerging issues in (the history of) technology, science, performance, industrial design, typography and all aspects of the changing social and cultural environment.

-Giuliana Bruno, Professor of Visual and Environmental Studies (FAS)
+Giuliana Bruno, Emmet Blakeney Gleason Professor of Visual and Environmental Studies, Faculty of Arts and Sciences

 Jill Magid, Associate